Boy George talks politics at Paris menswear, Dior goes dark

 The decor of metal scaffolding, sinister booming music and interlocking planks of raw wood that served as a catwalk set the unusual mood.
 This was a stomping celebration of hardcore rave, rebellion and the street.

-Black leather gloves opened the Grand Palais collection.
-Dark sneakers sported banding that was crisscrossed to look like bondage.
-Plunging, dark capes completely enveloped the body.
-Flamboyant eye-catching fur coats — in russet and cobalt blue — mixed with urban prints.
+Glistening black leather gloves opened the Grand Palais collection, a signature of Monsieur Dior given a threating twist.
+Dark sneakers sported banding that was crisscrossed to look like bondage and plunging, dark capes completely enveloped the body.

+Fur coats came in unnatural hues of flaming russet and cobalt blue and mixed with urban prints.

-And a sky blue ribbed knit sweater, worn on top of and obscuring the Dior Homme bread-and-butter suit, might have been a way for Assche to creatively rebel from the sometimes-constricting house codes.
+But the key to the collection might have been a sky blue ribbed knit sweater, worn on top of and almost imprisoning the Dior Homme bread-and-butter suit beneath.

+Was this Assche’s way to signal his creative rebellion away from the sometimes-constricting house codes?

 It was a strong and effective contrast with the peppered sartorial elements of the show, on which the house has made its name.